jenniferkbriggs/Functional_and_Structural_Networks/README.md

 The easiest way to explore analysis for all **simulated data** is to use the **RunAnalysis_simulation.m** script in the Analyze Data folder.
 This script will go through analysis for Figures 1, 4, 5, and 7 in the paper.

 ## Example Data
 This directory has example data from the manuscript that can be used to learn about the code.
 Due to space limitations on github, we uploaded two seeds of the small 300 cell fast oscillation model and one seed of the downsampled coupled slow oscillation model (IOM).
 These are not the exact same data used in the paper.
 For this reason, the results may differ.
 To simulate the 1000 cell fast oscillation model, use code in **FastOscillation_Sim**.
 To simulate the coupled slow oscillation model (IOM), contact Dr Isabella Marinelli (i.marinelli@bham.ac.uk).
 We also include one csv of example experimental data.
+(You must unzip this directory before using it)

 ## Analyze Data